arielherself/espresso/README.raw.md

 America’s State Department said that the <strong>Chinese balloon</strong> shot down over the Atlantic on Saturday was part of a sophisticated network of similar surveillance devices which [China](https://www.economist.com/china/2023/02/07/the-lessons-from-the-chinese-spy-balloon) has operated over more than 40 countries across five continents.
 The department also said America was “confident” the [balloon](https://www.economist.com/leaders/2023/02/04/the-sino-american-rivalry-needs-guardrails-to-contain-small-incidents) was made by a firm with direct links to China’s military.

+Read our brief round-ups of this week’s biggest stories in [politics](https://www.economist.com/the-world-this-week/2023/02/09/politics) and [business](https://www.economist.com/the-world-this-week/2023/02/09/business).

-<strong>Fact of the day: </strong>45,755, the number of people who came to Britain in small boats across the English Channel in 2022.
+<strong>Fact of the day: </strong>45,755, the number of migrants who came to Britain in small boats across the English Channel in 2022.
 [Read the full story](https://www.economist.com/britain/2023/02/08/the-british-government-is-planning-another-crackdown-on-asylum-seekers).

 ----------